Are you thinking of applying for a Government contact?

-- Contact the entity at least three months before the Tender is released and introduce yourself, so they know who you are and hopefully get invited to participate.
+- Contact the entity at least three months before the Tender is released and introduce yourself, so they know who you are.

-- Please do your research on who is the incumbent and determine their performance and your differentiation?
+- Please do your research on who the incumbent is and determine their performance and your point of differentiation?

-- Ring the potential Tenderer and again be proactive and ask when the Tender is going to be released.
+- Ring the potential Tenderer and again be proactive and ask when the Tender will be released.